-Some of the symptoms of an allergic reaction may include:
+Some of the symptoms of an allergic reaction may include

 - · shortness of breath

 - · wheezing or difficulty breathing

 - swelling of the face, lips, tongue or other parts of the body

 - rash, itching or hives on the skin

-- · dizziness or light-headedness
+- dizziness or light-headedness

-- · chest pain or discomfort.

-Females: Tell your doctor or pharmacist if you are pregnant or intend to become pregnant.
+Females: tell your doctor or pharmacist if you are pregnant or intend to become pregnant.

-Like most cytotoxic medicines, carboplatin is not recommended for use during pregnancy.
-Avoid becoming pregnant by using effective contraception during treatment and for at least 7 months after therapy.
-If there is any need to consider carboplatin during your pregnancy, your doctor or pharmacist will discuss the benefits and risks of using it.
+Like most cytotoxic medicines carboplatin is not recommended for use during pregnancy.
+Avoid becoming pregnant by using effective contraception during treatment and up to 6 months after therapy If there is any need to consider carboplatin during your pregnancy, your doctor or pharmacist will discuss the benefits and risks of using it.

-Males: Tell your doctor or pharmacist if your partner intends to become pregnant while you are being given DBL Carboplatin Injection, or shortly after you have stopped treatment with carboplatin.
+Males: tell your doctor or pharmacist if your partner intends to become pregnant while you are being given carboplatin, or shortly after you have stopped treatment with carboplatin.

 Carboplatin may cause birth defects if either the male or female is using it at the time of conception.
-It is recommended that you use some kind of birth control while you are using DBL Carboplatin Injection and for at least 4 months after you stop treatment.
-A barrier method of birth control, such as a condom, should be used while you are being given carboplatin and for the 4 month period after your last dose.
+It is recommended that you use some kind of birth control while you are using carboplatin and for at least 12 weeks after you stop treatment.
+A barrier method of birth control, such as a condom, should be used while you are being given carboplatin and for the first week of this 12 week period.
 Your doctor will discuss this with you.

-Do not breast-feed if you are taking this medicine and for at least 1 month after your last dose.
+Do not breast-feed if you are being treated with this medicine.

-Carboplatin and its active metabolites can pass into breast milk and there is a possibility that your breast-fed baby may be affected.
+It is not known whether carboplatin passes into breast milk and there is a possibility that the breast-fed baby may be affected.